Durango State, Mexico

 Since mining operations were suspended in 2015, we have evaluated and tested various mining methods and processing alternatives that could potentially enable sustainable profitable operations at Velardeña.
 The recent rise in precious metals prices, the advancement of alternative processing technologies in the industry, and the results of our testing activities have prompted us to engage the engineering firm Tetra Tech to complete an updated PEA for the Velardeña Properties, prepared pursuant to Canadian National Instrument 43-101.
 The updated PEA will incorporate refinements to the resource model as well as a bio-oxidation processing methodology designed to enhance the recovery of gold from pyrite and arsenopyrite that is common in the veins at both the Velardeña and Chicago mines.
 Previous test work has shown bio-oxidation and subsequent cyanide leaching of the pyrite concentrates from the Santa Juana mine area to achieve gold recoveries over 90%.
 Testing is in progress to confirm the previous study results using a newly prepared pyrite-arsenopyrite concentrate from current levels of the Santa Juana mine workings.
 We expect the PEA to be completed during the first quarter 2020.

 We also continue to search for alternative sources of material that may be economically mined and transported to Velardeña for processing at the oxide mill once Hecla’s lease expires at the end of 2020.
 Our Rodeo property represents one source of potential feed for Velardeña's oxide mill post-2020.
-We plan to initiate drilling there to provide greater resource definition for a mine plan, and we have initiated a PEA study to document potential economic results of the planned operation.
-This report should be published in early 2020.
+We plan to initiate drilling there to provide greater resource definition for a mine plan, and we are contemplating a PEA study to document potential economic results of the planned operation.

 The Velardeña Properties are comprised of two underground silver and gold mines (Velardeña and Chicago) and two processing plants, located within the Velardeña mining district approximately 65 kilometers southwest of the city of Torreón and 140 kilometers northeast of the city of Durango.
 The properties are accessed by a seven-kilometer road from the village of Velardeña, which is reached by highway from Torreón and Durango.